Cocke County DUI Court Process

 Which Court Handles DUI Cases?

-DUI cases in Cocke County, Tennessee, are typically handled by the Cocke County Criminal Court.
+DUI cases in Cocke County are typically handled by the Cocke County Criminal Court.

-• Finding Your Court Date: Your court date will be listed on the citation you received at the time of your arrest or on a subsequent notice mailed to you.
-If you are unsure, you can contact the Cocke County Clerk's office to confirm your court date and time.
-Be prepared to provide your name and date of birth.
+• How to Find Your Court Date: Your court date will be listed on the citation you received at the time of your arrest.
+If you have misplaced the citation, you can contact the Cocke County Clerk's office at (423) 623-6176 to inquire about your court date and time.

 The Court Process Timeline

-The DUI court process in Cocke County generally follows this timeline:
+The DUI court process in Cocke County generally follows these stages:

 1. Arraignment (First Appearance)

 • When it Happens: The arraignment is your first court appearance, typically scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or a notice you receive in the mail.
+You'll receive a notice in the mail with the date, time, and location.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you, your rights (including the right to remain silent and the right to an attorney), and the potential penalties you face.
-The judge may also address bail or bond conditions.
+• What to Expect: At the arraignment, the judge will inform you of the charges against you, your rights (including the right to remain silent and the right to an attorney), and the potential penalties you face if convicted.

-• Entering a Plea: You'll be asked to enter a plea of "guilty," "not guilty," or "no contest" (also known as nolo contendere).
-Pleading "not guilty" allows you to challenge the charges and proceed with your defense.
-Pleading "guilty" or "no contest" will result in a conviction and sentencing.
+• Entering a Plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
+Entering a plea of "not guilty" allows you to proceed with your case and explore your options.

 • Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
 The judge will assess your financial situation to determine if you qualify.